sindohmes/mes4u/features.md

 ## 1. Management Area and Processes

-MES-U v1 provides core functions used on manufacturing execution systems.
+mes4u v1 provides core functions used on manufacturing execution systems.
 The core functions is classified into 4 categories as below.

 + System Management: User registration and related system, log information
 + Master Data Management: Master data of manufacturing